 LCMS has also investigated a powered system for dragging ISO Containers of 463L pallets along its length using a deployable winch system.

-Some have limited self deployment capability but in general are either towed or carried on FLO/FLO vessels.
+Some have the limited self-deployment capability but in general, are either towed or carried on FLO/FLO vessels.

 One of the claimed advantages of the Flexiport model that uses these offshore barges is that they float, therefore no load is placed on the sea bed.
 Their size, anchors and ballasting will contribute to stability but if absolute stability is desirable there are other options.

 Jack up or self-erecting barges are used for salvage, craning and offshore construction, especially for wind turbines.
 This design could be used instead of the free-floating type.
 If more mobility is required the offshore wind turbine industry has created a solution, the MPI Resolution, Discovery and Adventure.
 These combine the features of a jack-up construction barge with a normal self-propelled vessel.
 Although smaller than the larger offshore barges above they are much more mobile.
 Although much smaller than an offshore barge, because they sit on the sea bed, stability for load handling is assured and it is unlikely that anything above 100 tonnes would be handled anyway.